browserengineering/book/book/accessibility.md

 ```

 In `simple_selector`, the parser first parses a tag name and then
-checks if that's followed by a colon and a pseudoclass name:
+checks if that's followed by a colon and a pseudo-class name:

 ``` {.python}
 class CSSParser: